theiterators/flyway-docker/README.md

 Remember to provide correct `/path/to/your/migrations` and env variables: `FLYWAY_CMD`, `DB_USER`, `DB_PASSWORD`, `DB_URL`.

+If you want to check conenction to your database before execute `FLYWAY_CMD` set `DB_CONNECTION_CHECK` env variable to true.

 ## Author & license

 If you have any questions regarding this project contact: